 Determining Your Best Options for Bankruptcy

-Among the more common Chapters of bankruptcy are Chapters 7, 11, and 13.
-Each Chapter involves specific conditions that may apply to individuals, to businesses, or to both.
+Among the more common options are Chapters 7, 11, and 13.
+Each involves specific conditions that may apply to individuals, to businesses, or to both.

 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy can be filed by individuals or businesses.
 Two key components of a Chapter 7 bankruptcy are:

 - Unsecured debts

 Under Chapter 7, the law generally forgives unsecured debts and allows individuals to keep certain types of property up to a certain value.
 This can include items like those necessary for employment and a personal vehicle.

 Meanwhile, if you have nonexempt assets, such as multiple properties or stocks and bonds, the court may require you to liquidate them in Chapter 7.
 The profit from selling these items is then applied to outstanding debts.
 However, most people who file for bankruptcy under Chapter 7 have limited or no nonexempt assets.